-None of the Directors and Key Managerial Personnel of the Company and their relatives, are in anyway concerned or interested in the said Resolution.
+None of the Directors and Key Managerial Personnel of the Company and their relatives, are in any way concerned or interested in the said Resolution.

-The Board recommends this Ordinary Resolution for your approval.
+The Board recommends this Special Resolution for your approval.

-Registered Office: Behind 66 KV Elec.
-Sub-Station,

-For The Anup Engineering Limited

-By order of the Board
+Registered Office: By order of the Board

+Behind 66 KV Elec.
+Sub-Station, For The Anup Engineering Limited

 Odhav Road,

-Ahmedabad-382415 Chintankumar PatelDate: 24th June 2020 Company Secretary
+Ahmedabad-382415 Chintankumar Patel

+Date: 14th May 2021 Company Secretary